 All three of these statistical quality control categories are helpful in measuring and evaluating the quality of products or services.
 However, statistical process control (SPC) tools are used most frequently because they identify quality problems during the production process.
 For this reason, we will devote most of the chapter to this category of tools.
 The quality control tools we will be learning about do not only measure the value of a quality characteristic.
 They also help us identify a change or variation in some quality characteristic of the product or process.
 We will first see what types of variation we can observe when measuring quality.
-Then we will be able to identify specific tools used for measuring this variation.
+Then we will be able to identify specific tools used for measuring this variation. them match.
+When water quality was found to be different at one facility, Intel instituted a purifica- tion system to eliminate any differences.
+Even when a worker was found polishing equipment in one direction, he was asked to do it in the approved circular pattern.
+Why such attention to exactness of detail?
+The reason is to minimize all variation.
+Now let's look at the different types of variation that exist.

 Variation in the production process leads to quality defects and lack of product consistency.
-The Intel Cor- poration, world's largest and most profitable manufacturer of microprocessors, understands this.
+The Intel Cor- poration, the world's largest and most profitable manufacturer of microprocessors, understands this.
 Therefore, Intel has implemented a program it calls "copy-exactly" at all its manufacturing facilities.
 The idea is that regardless of whether the chips are made in Arizona, New Mexico, Ireland, or any of its other plants, they are made in exactly the same way.
 This means using the same equipment, the same exact materials, and workers performing the same tasks in the exact same order.
 The level of detail to which the "copy-exactly" concept goes is meticulous.
 For example, when a chipmaking machine was found to be a few feet longer at one facility than another, Intel made